 The Board currently consists of six directors, of whom four (a majority) are independent.
 None of the four independent directors has any direct or indirect material relationship with the Company (other than as a holder of common shares, Options, RSUs or DSUs of the Company) which could, in the view of the Board, reasonably interfere with the exercise of that person's independent judgment.
-Marjorie Co, Thomas F. Fudge, Jr., Jean des Rivières and Colette Rustad are independent.
+Marjorie Co, Thomas F. Fudge, Jr., Colette Rustad and Daniel Muñiz Quintanilla are independent.
 Keith Neumeyer is the President & Chief Executive Officer of the Company.
 As an Officer of the Company, Mr. Neumeyer is not an independent director.
-Raymond L. Polman is the former Chief Financial Officer of the Company, and as a result of his former position with the Company, he is not considered to be "independent" as such term is defined in National Instrument 52-110 Audit Committees until May 2025.
+Raymond L. Polman is the former Chief Financial Officer of the Company, and as a result of his former position with the Company, he is not considered to be "independent" as such term is defined in National Instrument 52-110 Audit Committees until after the Company's upcoming AGM on May 20, 2025.

 Director Independent Non-Independent Reason for Non-Independence

 Keith Neumeyer • Officer

 Marjorie Co •

 Thomas F. Fudge, Jr. •

 Raymond L. Polman • Former Officer

-Jean des Rivières •

 Colette Rustad •

+Daniel Muñiz Quintanilla •